Yuling Chen, MSN, BSN (Nu Beta at-Large Chapter, China)

 This study focuses on addressing health disparities in mainland China through determining the associations between literacy (health literacy and electric health literacy) and major cardiovascular events among patients with documented coronary heart disease in China.

-Wenyi Chen, MSN, BSN (Nu Beta Chapter, USA)
+Wenyi Chen, MSN, BSN (Nu Beta at-Large Chapter, USA)

 Title of Project: Adverse and Positive Childhood Experiences and General Health among Asian American Young Adults